robgf/AMAPPS/README.md

 - Crew Summary

-4) Entering the data in the Access "Atlantic_Coast_Surveys" database
+4) Entering the data in AMAPPS SQL Server database (formerly the Access "Atlantic_Coast_Surveys" database)
 --------------------------------------------------------
 **Process:**
-- The "Atlantic_Coast_Surveys" database houses all of the AMAPPS data but excludes nonbirds (except for boats).
-Nonbird and offline data are saved seperately or in the Misc_observations table of the "Atlantic_Coast_Surveys" database.
+- The AMAPPS database houses all of the AMAPPS data but excludes nonbirds (except for boats).
+Nonbird and offline data are saved seperately or in the Misc_observations table of the database.
 The database includes tables for  "Crew_Information", "Observations", "Survey_Information", "Tracks", and "Transect_Information".

 **Scripts needed:**
--- Add2Database2.R (formats the data to go into each table and adds the data to the access "Atlantic_Coast_Surveys" database)
+-- formerly Add2Database2.R (formats the data to go into each table and adds the data to the access "Atlantic_Coast_Surveys" database), a new script is being written to enter the data into SQL Server

 5) Reformating and entering the data in the NWASC Database